 And then thirdly, go on a media fast.
 Stop listening to it, or start realizing a lot of what we hear in the financial press is more about entertainment than it is about advice.

 You wrote a very candid piece for the New York Times about short-selling your own home and some of the decisions that led you to that point.
 If you could go back in time, what would you do differently?

-Without trying to sound too self-serving for industry, I would have a planner involved in my life.
+Without trying to sound too self-serving to the industry, I would have a planner involved in my life.
 We recently hired a financial planner three, four months ago.
-And I am convinced that had I had this particular planner involved in my life five or six years ago, I wouldn't have made those mistakes.
+And I am convinced that had I had this particular planner involved in my life five or six years ago, I wouldn’t have made those mistakes.

-Now, I realize there's some baggage as soon as you say, "Hire a financial planner."
+Now, I realize there’s some baggage as soon as you say, “Hire a financial planner.”
 But maybe the easier way to say it would be get a second opinion about major decisions.
-Ask a friend, a parent, a family member, CPA, an attorney before you make major financial decisions, because we're just too close to be objective.
+Ask a friend, a parent, a family member, a CPA, an attorney before you make major financial decisions, because we’re just too close to it to be objective.